-Let’s get one thing out of the way – if you want to eat highly processed vegan foods, such as cheese, meats, cookies, and similar, then yes, it will be expensive and you won’t save much.
-But if you eat clean, whole food diet that doesn’t come with added coloring and sugar, you will be good.
+Let’s get one thing out of the way.
+If you want to eat highly processed vegan foods, such as cheese, meats, cookies, and similar, then yes, it will be expensive and you won’t save much.
+But if you eat a clean, whole food diet that doesn’t come with added colouring and sugar, you will be good.

 - Write down your meal schedule for the week ahead so you will know what to eat and what to buy ahead of time.
-If you go to the store without a plan – and god forbid you are hungry as well – you will spend useless amounts of money on products that are expensive and bad for your health.
+If you go to the store without a plan – not to mention being hungry as well – you will spend useless amounts of money on products that are expensive and bad for your health.
 What ingredients will you need for the main three meals on Monday?
 What about Tuesday?
 Think about the whole week and plan your daily meals.
 You won’t only save money but time as well.

 But I don’t want you to live with the belief that eating plants is expensive.
 It absolutely isn’t.
-Doctors and the media love to promote the idea of a plant based diet being expensive and/or not good enough for our health.
+The media loves to promote the idea of a plant-based diet being expensive and/or not good enough for our health.
 Don’t listen to them.